vkzrx/fuels-react/README.md

 This repository is at its early stage so things might not work as expected.

-Note it's been tested only with a `CSR` app.

 A demo is available [https://fuels-react-vite.vercel.app](https://fuels-react-vite.vercel.app/)

 ## Documentation